Agile-Labs-Tech/agilelabs-isms-policy/01 ISMS manual/README.md

     7. Perform security audits.
     8. Report regularly to the management on the organizational status with regard to information security.

 2. Information Owner: The owner of a collection of information is usually the manager responsible for the creation of that information or the primary user of that information.
-This role often corresponds with the management of the department.
+This role often corresponds with the management of the team.
 In this context, ownership does not signify proprietary interest, and ownership may be shared.
 The owner may delegate ownership responsibilities to the department employees.
 The owner of information has the responsibility for:

     1. Knowing the information for which she/he is responsible.
     2. Work with the TL or SA to determine the data retention period for the information.